 Backup is another critical area that is fraught with complexity and high cost.
 Enterprises struggle to develop a streamlined solution that encompasses recording equipment, backup tapes, storage, handling and physical security.

-By pivoting to consumption-based backup services, organizations can eliminate the need for tape backup, provide a centralized, scalable solution for critical and noncritical data, and ensure they are deploying the latest data protection technologies.
+By pivoting to consumption-based backup services, organisations can eliminate the need for tape backup, provide a centralised, scalable solution for critical and noncritical data, and ensure they are deploying the latest data protection technologies.

 DR demands a level of commitment that is hard for do-it-yourself programs to sustain.
 Many enterprises find their DR plans are incomplete and untested when disaster hits.

-But thanks to virtualization and cloud, enterprises can deploy an affordable and manageable DR plan.
+But thanks to virtualisation and cloud, enterprises can deploy an affordable and manageable DR plan.

-Consumption-based DR as a service enables an organization to maintain a full replica of data and applications that functions as the business environment while primary systems are being repaired.
-The switchover to the replica system can happen in hours, minimizing the impact of a disaster.
+Consumption-based DR as a service enables an organisation to maintain a full replica of data and applications that functions as the business environment while primary systems are being repaired.
+The switchover to the replica system can happen in hours, minimising the impact of a disaster.

-In each case, as core infrastructure is modernized, enterprises can drive down costs, reduce maintenance demands and free up capital to invest in higher-value projects.
+In each case, as core infrastructure is modernised, enterprises can drive down costs, reduce maintenance demands and free up capital to invest in higher-value projects.

-Modern application discovery tools can paint an accurate, detailed, real-time picture of how an organization uses its IT infrastructure.
-The discovery process can identify zombie servers hosting applications that are no longer being used, over- and under-utilized servers, and cases where the organization is running multiple applications that all do the same thing.
+Modern application discovery tools can paint an accurate, detailed, real-time picture of how an organisation uses its IT infrastructure.
+The discovery process can identify zombie servers hosting applications that are no longer being used, over- and under-utilised servers, and cases where the organisation is running multiple applications that all do the same thing.